ClementViricel/DockDre/README.md

 # DockDre

-Script that mutate the residue of [--pdb].
+Script that mutate the residue of --pdb.
-Mutations are taken in the sequence file [--seq] (the file must be written in raw) A folder will be create for each mutation with the mutation name.
+Mutations are taken in the sequence file --seq (the file must be written in raw) A folder will be create for each mutation with the mutation name.
 Hierarchy of the folder is: